+Note Accrual Period .....

 Company Act.

-Note Accrual Period For the Notes and each Payment Date, the period beginning on and including the prior Payment Date (or, in the case of the first Payment Date, the Closing Date) and ending on and including the day preceding such Payment Date.
-The amount of interest that will accrue on a given Class of Notes (and will be deemed to accrue on the Class 1B-3H Reference Tranche for purposes of calculating allocations of any Modification Loss Amounts) during each Note Accrual Period is equal to: the Class Coupon for such Class of Notes (or Reference Tranche) for such Note Accrual Period (calculated using the Class Coupon formula as described herein), multiplied by the Class Principal Balance or Class Notional Amount of such Class of Notes (or Class Notional Amount of such Reference Tranche) immediately prior to such Payment Date, multiplied by • the actual number of days in the related Note Accrual Period, divided by • 360.
-Note Distribution Account The "Note Distribution Account" will be established on the Closing Date in the name of the Indenture Trustee for the benefit of the Noteholders.
-The Note Distribution Account will include deposits from time to time of (a) investment income earned on Eligible Investments held in the Cash Collateral Account (up to the amount of the SOFR Interest Component for a Payment Date), (b) proceeds from the liquidation of those Eligible Investments, (c) any Transfer Amounts, Capital Contribution Amounts and Return Reimbursement Amounts and (d) without duplication of the amounts set forth in clauses (a) through (c) above, other amounts payable to the Issuer in respect of the Designated Q-REMIC Interests; provided , that so long as the X-IO Interest or X-IO-A Interest is outstanding, amounts payable in respect of the X-IO Interest or the X-IO-A Interest, respectively, will not be deposited in the Note Distribution Account and instead will be paid to the holder thereof.
-Collateral Administration Agreement the benefit of the Noteholders.
-The Note Distribution Account will include deposits from time to time of (a) investment income earned on Eligible Investments held in the Cash Collateral Account (up to the amount of the SOFR Interest Component for a Payment Date), (b) proceeds from the liquidation of those Eligible Investments, (c) any Transfer Amounts, Capital Contribution Amounts and Return Reimbursement Amounts and (d) without duplication of the amounts set forth in clauses (a) through (c) above, other amounts payable to the Issuer in respect of the Designated Q-REMIC Interests; provided , that so long as the X-IO Interest or X-IO-A Interest is outstanding, amounts payable in respect of the X-IO Interest or the X-IO-A Interest, respectively, will not be deposited in the Note Distribution Account and instead will be paid to the amount equal to (i) the Transfer Amount, if any, for such Remittance Date (it being understood that the Trust Estate Yield for the related Payment Date will be deemed to satisfy, up to the amount of such Trust Estate Yield, Fannie Mae's Transfer Amount payment obligation for such Remittance Date) and (ii) the Return Reimbursement Amount, if any, for such Remittance Date.
+ending on and including the day preceding such Payment Date.

+The amount of interest that will accrue on a given Class of Notes (and will be deemed to accrue on the Class 1B-3H Reference Tranche for purposes of calculating allocations of any Modification Loss Amounts) during each Note Accrual Period is equal to:

+- the Class Coupon for such Class of Notes (or Reference Tranche) for such Note Accrual Period (calculated using the Class Coupon formula as described herein), multiplied by - the Class Principal Balance or Class Notional Amount of such Class of Notes (or Class Notional Amount of such Reference Tranche) immediately prior to such Payment Date, multiplied by - the actual number of days in the related Note Accrual Period, divided by - 360.

+Note Distribution Account .....

+The "Note Distribution Account" will be established on the Closing Date in the name of the Indenture Trustee for the benefit of the Noteholders.
+The Note Distribution Account will include deposits from time to time of (a) investment income earned on Eligible Investments held in the Cash Collateral Account (up to the amount of the SOFR Interest Component for a Payment Date), (b) proceeds from the liquidation of those Eligible Investments, (c) any Transfer Amounts, Capital Contribution Amounts and Return Reimbursement Amounts and (d) without duplication of the amounts set forth in clauses (a) through (c) above, other amounts payable to the Issuer in respect of the Designated Q-REMIC Interests; provided, that so long as the X-IO Interest is outstanding, amounts payable in respect of the X-IO Interest will be paid directly to the X-IO Interestholder and will not be deposited in the Note Distribution Account.

+Collateral Administration Agreement .....

+Simultaneously with the issuance of the Notes, Fannie Mae, the Issuer and the Indenture Trustee will enter into a Collateral Administration Agreement (the "Collateral Administration Agreement").

+Under the Collateral Administration Agreement, Fannie Mae will, on each Remittance Date, pay to the Issuer, an amount equal to (i) the Transfer Amount, if any, for such Remittance Date (it being understood that the Trust Estate Yield for the related Payment Date will be deemed to satisfy, up to the amount of such Trust Estate Yield, Fannie Mae's Transfer Amount payment obligation for such Remittance Date) and (ii) the Return Reimbursement Amount, if any, for such Remittance Date.
 In addition, on each Remittance Date, under the Collateral Administration Agreement, the Issuer will pay to Fannie Mae an amount equal to the Return Amount for such Remittance Date.

+As a result of Fannie Mae and the Issuer entering into the Collateral Administration Agreement, as well as the Indenture linking the Notes to the performance of the Reference Pool and corresponding Reference Tranches,